-From an award-winning BBC journalist, this moving book turns the testimony of an accidental hero into a timeless story about human fellowship and the awakening of courage and conscience.
+From an award-winning BBC journalist, this moving book turns the testimony of an accidental hero into a timeless story about the awakening of human courage and conscience.

 'I can hardly begin to describe to you what I saw as our boat approached the source of that terrible noise.
 I hardly want to.
 You won't understand because you weren't there.
 You can't understand.
 You see, I thought I'd heard seagulls screeching.
 Seagulls fighting over a lucky catch.
 Birds.
 Just birds.'